-I’m Andrea Mara, a freelance writer, blogger, soon-to-be author, and mum of three.
+I’m Andrea Mara, a freelance writer, blogger, newly published author, and mum of three.

 Office Mum is about being a parent, about juggling work and home, and mostly about being a human today, muddling through.